 Down the Coast

 My final day in the Basque country was spent on a trip down the coast 19 miles (30 km) from Bilbao on route BI 6313 to the port town of Bermeo.
 Hourly trains and buses also service this route.
-The road travels along the steep rocky coast and though the lush forests of the Urdaibai biosphere reserve.
+The road travels along the steep rocky coast and through the lush forests of the Urdaibai biosphere reserve.

-Passing through the surfers paradise town of Bakio and then by the tiny Isle of San Gaztelugatxe with its lonely monastery perched on top of its wave-pounded shores.
+Passing through the surfer’s paradise town of Bakio and then by the tiny Isle of San Gaztelugatxe with its lonely monastery perched on top of its wave-pounded shores.
 Coming to the town of Gernika you have entered the spiritual capital of Basque country.